leonardpauli/layer-renamer/readme.md

-# LayerRenamer - Pro style
+# LayerRenamer - like a pro
 *- a plugin for [Sketch](https://sketchapp.com/)*

 #### Rename multiple layers at once using RegEx and flags